The Philosophy of the Journal

 The Thoughts of Others

-I would like to use my page on the journal in a somewhat unstructured way to showcase short writings and artistic works that I feel express the spirit of the journal.
-These are some of the thoughts of others that express the ideals, insights, feelings and aspirations, I hope that the journal will uphold:
+I tend to use my page on the journal in a somewhat unstructured way to showcase short writings and artistic works that I feel express the spirit of the journal.
+These are some of the thoughts of others that express the ideals, insights, feelings and aspirations, that the journal is committed to uphold.

 “We must not confuse dissent with disloyalty.
 We must remember always that accusation is not proof and that conviction depends upon evidence and due process of law.
 We will not walk in fear, one of another.
 We will not be driven by fear into an age of unreason, if we dig deep in our history and our doctrine, and remember that we are not descended from fearful men and women— not from men and women who feared to write, to speak, to associate and to defend causes that were, for the moment, unpopular.”
 Edward R. Murrow.